rosszurowski/micro-airtable-api/README.md

 # `micro-airtable-api` 💨

-Quickly make an API from an [Airtable](https://airtable.com/) sheet.
-Use Airtable as a CMS or database without any hassle.
+Quickly make an API from an [Airtable](https://airtable.com/).
+Use it as a database or CMS without any hassle.

 ## Setup